NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step2.md

 | `ssl-default-bind-ciphers` | Lists SSL and TLS ciphers to use by default.                                                                                                 |
 | `ssl-default-bind-options` | Lists SSL and TLS options, such as `ssl-min-ver` to disable support for older protocols.                                                     |

 For this tutorial, HAProxy is running inside of a Docker container.
 The `log` directive sends messages to standard output.

+## Try it out

-So, you can view the HAProxy logs by entering the following command into the terminal window:
+You can view the HAProxy logs by entering the following command into the terminal window:

 ```
 cd /root/example